 If you are only communicating with your audience by email, you are short-changing them.
 As the experience economy gathers pace, it’s time to explore the art of the possible where services and communication can be accessed in a smooth and pleasant way.
 Here are a few examples where Apple Business Chat is helping businesses up their experience game:

 Transforming customer engagement into an experience that will keep them coming back for more is your end goal.
 But there will be several challenges to overcome before progressing forward.
-Hitting the sweet spot of customer engagement will also create problems for your team, who could quickly become overwhelmed by digital communications.
+Hitting the sweet spot of customer engagement will also create problems for your team, who could quickly become overwhelmed by digital communications—unless you’re supported by stellar customer service teamwork.

 Contrary to popular belief, artificial intelligence and automation should not be used as an excuse to cut employees.
 Successful businesses are leveraging emerging technologies such as AI to support human agents and work alongside them, not replace them.